mtiller/recon/docs/SPEC.md

 in which the data will be stored in successive rows (to be discussed shortly).

 The `"als"` key represents any aliases present in the table.
 Again, this is a `msgpack` map where the name of the alias is the key.
 There are two essential pieces of information associated with each of the aliases.
 The first, stored under the `"s"` key (which stands for "signal") is the name of the base signal that this alias is based on.
 The `"t"` key is used to represent the transformation that should be applied to the base signal to compute the value of the alias signal.
 Note that this transformation **is optional**.
-The possible values will be described shortly in \ref{sec:trans}.
+The possible values will be described shortly in [our discussion of transformations](#transformations).

 Finally we have the `"vmeta"` key, which is a map where the keys are the names of variables (*i.e.,* both signals and aliases)